 - Is one type of therapy appealing because it sounds easier or could yield better results?

 - Are my needs and goals well-suited for teletherapy?

 Some types of substance use disorders and stages of recovery are going to be more appropriate for telehealth services than others.
 Anyone considering telehealth should consult with their treatment and support teams to make an informed decision about future care.

-The Recovery Village Telehealth app could be a great option for people ready to make a change to teletherapy or other forms of online recovery treatment.
-Teletherapy programs for addiction and co-occurring mental health conditions at The Recovery Village deliver effective treatment with added convenience, flexibility and security.
+The Nobu app could be a great option for people ready to make a change to teletherapy or other forms of online recovery treatment.
+Nobu teletherapy programs for addiction and co-occurring mental health conditions deliver effective treatment with added convenience, flexibility and security.